Hibs face exit after fielding ineligible player

-Hibernian face a Scottish League Cup exit after fielding an ineligible player against Greenock Morton
+Hibernian face Scottish League Cup exit after fielding a suspended player against Greenock Morton

-Last updated on .From the section Hibernian
+Last updated on .From the section Scottish League Cup

-Hibernian face being knocked out of the Scottish League Cup after fielding an ineligible player against Morton.
+Hibernian face being knocked out of the Scottish League Cup after fielding a suspended player against Morton.

 Wednesday's 1-1 home draw, then missing out on a bonus point after losing the penalty shoot-out, meant the top-flight side were unlikely to progress.

-Now their hopes of making it out of the group stage could be ended if they are disciplined.
+Now their hopes of making it out of the group stage could be ended if they are disciplined with a points deduction.

-Hibs and Stranraer both face a Scottish Professional Football League hearing on Thursday.
+Stranraer also face a Scottish Professional Football League hearing on Thursday.

-Both clubs have admitted fielding ineligible players in their most recent ties.
+Both clubs have admitted playing ineligible players in their most recent ties.

+Elgin City were given a 3-0 defeat for fielding a suspended player against Ayr United earlier in the competition.

 Stranraer breached the rules during Tuesday's 2-2 Group H draw with League 2 rivals Forfar Athletic, a result that left both sides eliminated from the competition despite the Angus hosts winning the penalty shoot-out.